evarga/comments-aggregator/README.md

 There are plenty of online tools to URL encode a string.
 For example, [this one](https://www.urlencoder.org/).

 ## Web Scraping
 The B92 site has no API to access it's content.
-Therefore, a web scraping technique is used to extract the text from the HTML page.
+The site itself employs numerous JavScript functions to partially load sections of the site.
+These essentially call undocumented APIs that return HTML content ready for being presented by a browser.
+One such function is responsible for comments retrieval, which call the `https://www.b92.net/ajax/get_comments` API endpoint.
+Nevertheless, a web scraping technique must be used to extract the text from the HTML page.
 The [cheerio](https://cheerio.js.org/) library is used for this purpose.
 To figure out the structure of the HTML page, the _InspectElement_ browser feature was used; click on the image to watch it enlarged.
 The following screenshot shows the HTML structure of the comments section on the B92 site.
 To get this structure, right-click on the page where the element of interest is displayed and select _InspectElement_ (or similar) from the context menu.